 PhD candidates must consult with the DGS in their first term on campus about how they plan to fulfill the language requirements.
+The PhD language requirement is not the same as the MA language requirement.

-PhD candidates must demonstrate either #1 or #2 below:
+PhD candidates must demonstrate either #1 or #2 below.